House completion – the process

 Once all of the relevant work has been done and both parties are ready to go ahead with the sale, they will sign identical sales contracts.

 The official exchange of contracts will usually happen on the telephone.
 Both solicitors will read out the contracts and agree the terms of the contract.
-The signed contract documents will then be posted to the other party immediately.
+The solicitors will then post the contract to the other part immediately.

 At the point of exchanging contracts, solicitors will also agree a legal completion date.